cvass1/CV/README.md

 #### CFA Institute (DEC 2013 to JUN 2015)

-- Passed all three levels of the CFA Program
+- Passed all three levels of the Charted Financial Analyst (CFA) Program

 #### University of Bristol (OCT 2008 to JUL 2012)

 - MSci Physics with First Class Honours
+- Final year masters thesis on Muon Scattering Tomography involved running computer simulations of a real-world experimental set-up using C++ and GEANT4 software toolkit
-- Recieved the Dean’s Letter of Commendation for Academic Performance in 2010 and 2011
+- Received the Dean’s Letter of Commendation for Academic Performance in 2010 and 2011

 #### Wilmington Grammar School for Girls (SEP 2001 to JUN 2008)

 - A levels: Mathematics (A), Physics (A), Biology (A), Chemistry (B)
 - GCSE levels: 10 GCSE’s (5 A* grades, 5 A grades)
-- Awards for achiving the highest grades in the school:
+- Awards for academic performance:
     * A2 level Mathematics Prize and A2 level Physics Prize, 2008
     * The Wellcome Mendelson Prize (achievement in A level Science), 2008
     * AS level Mathematics Prize and AS level Physics Prize, 2007